With all of the different frameworks, jargon, and acronyms, project management often feels overwhelming.

 It involves many essential processes, including:

 - Assessing project feasibility, or determining whether the project can succeed at an acceptable cost within a suitable time frame.
+You can use the project management triangle to help with this.

 - Creating a project management plan